optimuscreed1/Roseline001/README.md

 # this repo contains my python journey!

-# its a journey well deserved!
+# its a well deserved experience!

 # a thought well taken!